 On Her Must-See Beauty Spots

 “I would suggest visiting the Sincere Garden [a spa, shop and cafe].
-Best natural, clean beauty and you can grab a foot massage and even a vegan lunch while there.
+The best natural, clean beauty and you can grab a foot massage and even a vegan lunch while there.
 Beauty Library is also an amazing place to shop for natural beauty, too!
 Never forget to go to Isetan lower floor where there is an amazing selection of natural beauty brands, too.”

 On the Best Hair Stylist in Japan